 What Does this Have to Do with Kanban?

-What is written above is pretty much true for every product manager out there and not just the Kanban ones.
+What is written above is pretty much true for every product manager out there and but not just for the Kanban managers.
 What are the special things about Kanban?

 When talking to customers, it is wise to limit the number of customers you talk to (at a time) so that you focus the product on solving their particular needs.
 When you’ve managed to satisfy the small group of customers you move to the next small group, but you know what?
 Chances are that you’ve solved their issues already (when working with the first group).
 This is a basic principle in Kanban (limiting the work in progress) to focus your efforts on achieving fast and high-quality results.

 When working with a team of developers it is extremely valuable to be able to manage multiple work items that get changed very dynamically.
 We at Kanbanize have created two mechanisms that help you to tackle this challenge.
 The first one allows you to link Kanban cards with relations like Parent, Child, Relative and Mirror.
 And the second one allows you to define rules to automatically move given cards to a given place on the Kanban board when certain events occur.
 More information here:

 Regarding the work with Marketing and Sales, it is extremely important to implement the notion of Takt.
 If you don’t have the time to read this article, Takt basically means how frequently your customers are ready to accept the goods you produce.
 So, in order to produce goods with a certain Takt time (e.g. we at Kanbanize release a new version each month) everyone should be aligned towards that goal.
 If engineering is pushing towards the new release, but marketing and sales are focused on something completely different, probably the results won’t be that good, even if the new version is amazing.
 Simply put, the Kanban Product Manager should be an instrumental of synchronizing all departments and focusing them towards the common goal of the release.